Etodolac

 Drug-Food Interactions: Avoid consuming alcohol along with Etodolac as it could lead to increased drowsiness and dizziness.
 It could also increase the risk of stomach bleeding.

-Drug-Disease Interactions: Inform your doctor if you have heart failure, fluid retention (oedema), asthma, gastrointestinal ulcer/bleeding, high blood pressure, hyperkalemia (high levels of potassium), thrombosis (formation of clots), anaemia (low red blood cells), kidney and liver problems.
+Drug-Disease Interactions: Inform your doctor if you have heart failure, fluid retention (oedema), asthma, gastrointestinal ulcer/bleeding, high blood pressure, hyperkalemia (high levels of potassium), thrombosis (formation of clots), anaemia (low red blood cells), or kidney/liver problems.

 Drug-Drug Interactions Checker List: